suchitra-suds/cancer_genome_atlas_ML_tool/README.md

-#  The Cancer Genome Atlas Interacive Data Platform with Integrated Machine Learning Analysis
+#  The Cancer Genome Atlas: Interacive Data Platform with Integrated Machine Learning Analysis

 ## Purpose
 This application provides a streamlined platform for researchers and data scientists to access, preprocess, visualize, and analyze data from The Cancer Genome Atlas (TCGA).
 Its key objectives include: